matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 The following operations are added to the client-server API:

 - Schedule an event to be sent at a later time
-- Get a list of events that have been scheduled to send
+- Get a list of delayed events
-- Refresh the timeout of a scheduled event
+- Restart the timer of a delayed event
-- Send the scheduled event immediately
+- Send the delayed event immediately
-- Cancel a scheduled event so that it is never sent
+- Cancel a delayed event so that it is never sent

 At the point of an event being scheduled the homeserver is [unable to allocate the event ID](#allocating-event-id-at-the-point-of-scheduling-the-send).
 Instead, the homeserver allocates a _delay ID_ to the scheduled event which is used during the above API operations.